The Charlotte Mason Education Principles as listed below show that she had an in depth understanding of education and the teacher's role in education.

 The only means a teacher may use to educate children are the child's natural environment, the training of good habits and exposure to living ideas and concepts.

-This is what CM's motto "Education is an atmosphere, a discipline, a life" means.
+This is what the Charlotte Mason Education motto "Education is an atmosphere, a discipline, a life" means.